Christian Ledesma: Touring car series

-His debut in TC 2000 was in the second race of 2003 season.
-That first year he got two wins, Bahía Blanca and Río Cuarto, and one third place at Mar del Plata.
+Ledesma's debut in TC 2000 was in the second race of 2003 season.
+That first year, he got two wins, Bahía Blanca and Río Cuarto, and one third place at Mar del Plata.

-He crowned himself as 2004 champion, with four wins overall.
+Ledesma crowned himself as 2004 champion, with four wins overall.
 It was the first time Chevrolet got a championship inside TC2000 series.

-Ledesma fought the 2006 to 2008 championships, resulting 5th, 3rd and 4th respectively.
-After a poor 2009, he was 9th in 2010.
-In 2011 he continues racing for Chevrolet, now with a Chevrolet Cruze.
+Ledesma fought the 2006 to 2008 championships, resulting fifth, third and fourth respectively.
+After a poor 2009, he was ninth in 2010.
+In 2011, he continued racing for Chevrolet, now with a Chevrolet Cruze.
 He competed on the Chevrolet Argentina factory team until 2012.
 Then he went through others in the category until 2016, his final year in the championship.

-In Turismo Carretera (TC), he started driving a Ford (1998–2000).
+In Turismo Carretera (TC), Ledesma started driving a Ford (1998–2000).
 As of 2001, he has been driving a Chevrolet.

-He clinched the 2007 championship, with six wins and 294.5 points overall.
+Ledesma clinched the 2007 championship, with six wins and 294.5 points overall.
 In addition to that, he broke Juan María Traverso's 1995 pointscoring record (five wins and 272 points).
 He was runner-up in 2014 and has won more than 20 races in his TC career.

-He also competed in Turismo Nacional, Top Race V6 and TC Pick Up.
+Ledesma also competed in Turismo Nacional, Top Race V6 and TC Pick Up.